Economy of the Russian Empire: Abolition of serfdom

 The peasants paid the landowner 20% of the redemption amount.
 The remaining 80% of the cost of land was paid for by the state.
 The state provided the peasant with a redemption loan, thus giving him money on credit.
 The peasants had to pay off installment debt for 49 years in the form of "redemption payments" at the rate of 6% per annum of the redemption amount.
 In general, the peasants bought not only land, but also the value of serf labor, which enabled the state to cash in on the redemption operation.

 Unlike Austria and Prussia, the Russian government did not invest a single ruble in agrarian reform, but managed to make the redemption operation beneficial to the state.
 The debts of the landowners were transferred to the shoulders of the peasants.
 They financed the development of the noble economy, helping it grow into capitalism and switch to bourgeois rails.
 The more the landowner economy was capitalized, the less the peasant had the opportunity to become a farmer.
 Russian agrarian capitalism was competitive in the world market, remaining backward.
 Feudal remnants were present, as this guaranteed cheapness and ease of management.

+Everything changed with the appointment of Stolypin as Minister of Internal Affairs, Nikolai 2 back in 1903 proposed to carry out agrarian reform, but the zemstvo rejected his proposals.
+Stolypin decided to continue this idea.
+In 1906, a massive purchase of landed estates by the peasant bank began, all these lands were sold cheaply to peasants, which bore fruit and by 1916 more than 90% of all cultivated land belonged to peasants.
+However, this had the other side of the coin, peasant farms provided less food than landlords and this almost caused famine, the imperial government was able to avoid a new catastrophe with huge costs.

+Nevertheless, peasant welfare grew, the most extreme estimates of peasant income growth for 1900-1913 show that there was an increase of one and a half times (from 22 rubles to 33), however, these estimates are not accurate and do not reflect some secondary incomes of peasants, as well as their secret savings.
+All this was provided that the peasant was not in a state of increased labor tension most of the time.